Websites back online after Fastly-linked glitch takes down internet

 At the onset of the outage, nearly 21,000 Reddit users reported issues with the social media platform, while more than 2,000 users reported problems with Amazon, according to Downdetector.com.

-Twitter users quickly jumped on the news, creating the #InternetShutdown hashtag with KITKAT’s official handle telling its 441,500 followers “Guess it’s time to Have A Break.”
+Twitter users quickly reacted to the outage, creating the #InternetShutdown hashtag with KITKAT’s official handle telling its 441,500 followers “Guess it’s time to Have A Break.”

-Reporting by Subrat Patnaik, Noor Zainab Hussan, Shubham Kalia and Supantha Mukherjee in Stockholm; Editing by Patrick Graham and Bernard Orr
+Reporting by Subrat Patnaik, Noor Zainab Hussain, Chavi Mehta and Shubham Kalia in Bengaluru, and Supantha Mukherjee in Stockholm; Editing by Patrick Graham and Bernard Orr

 Our Standards: The Thomson Reuters Trust Principles.